defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 The third part, the note ciphertext, contains all of the information Bob needs—along with his secret keys—to spend the value he has received from Alice.
-A key-private encryption algorithm is used to create this ciphertext, which allows Bob to decrypt it with his secret key while ensuring nobody—even people who know Bob’s address—can tell that the ciphertext belongs to Bob.
+A key-private encryption algorithm is used to create this ciphertext, which allows Bob to decrypt it with his secret key, while ensuring nobody—even people who know Bob’s address—can tell that the ciphertext belongs to Bob.

 # The Performance Bottleneck